The-fAi-Empire/complexity/docs/dx.md

    pnpm dev
    ```

+   - At the current size of the project, dev server might take up to 30 seconds to finish transpiling the necessary code for the extension to work.
    - HMR not working?
 Refer to [HMR Support](./hmr.md).

 4. Enable "Developer mode" in your browser
 5. Load the extension from the `dist` folder